eileenchen710/kindling/README.md

 A modern, mobile-responsive company showcase platform, built using a **frontend-backend split architecture** powered by **Next.js 13 (App Router)**, **TypeScript**, **Chakra UI**, and **Tailwind CSS**.

-Designed for interview demos, design showcases, and best practice references.
-Fully interactive with animation, accessibility support, and clean, tasteful UI.

 ---